coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 ---
-title: Personal Statement
+title: Personal Statement for Grad School Apps
 author: Colton Grainger
 date: 2017-11-23
 status: draft
-belief: highly likely
+belief: likely
 mathjax: true
 tags:
   - math
-  -
 ---

 I aim to obtain a PhD in Mathematics, and my career aspiration is to become an applied mathematician.